10 Best Wild Camping Spots in the UK

 Wild camping in Loch Lomond

 With over 50 streams and rivers, 21 peaks over 3,000 feet, and 22 lochs, Scotland’s second-largest national park is a true paradise for every outdoor enthusiast.
 What is more, it is a lot more accessible than the Cairngorms National Park – it takes only a bit over half an hour to reach Loch Lomond and the Trossachs National Park by car from Glasgow.
-There are two distinct regions in this park – highland and lowland – and the Highland Boundary Fault separates these.
+There are two distinct regions in this park – highland and lowland – and these are separated by the Highland Boundary Fault.

 Some of the park’s more popular wild camping spots are all but secret, so finding a place where you’ll be able to sleep under the stars far from other hikers can be quite difficult.
 In fact, some of these spots are so popular with outdoor enthusiasts that they became among Scotland’s very first open spaces to be regulated by special laws.
 There’s nothing you need to worry about here, though – the permit costs just £3.